ShinChven/AndroidSyntaxHighlighter/readme.md

 This is a wrapper of the [react-syntax-highlighter](https://www.npmjs.com/package/react-syntax-highlighter) for Android to display code with syntax highlight.

 This is an early build for my app to view source code of websites.
-If you want to try it out please donload [Magic Feed](https://play.google.com/store/apps/details?id=net.atlassc.shinchven.sharemoments) from Google play store and see for the `view-source` feature which is an intent-filter for URL(ACTION_SEND, text/plain).
+If you want to try it out please download [Magic Feed](https://play.google.com/store/apps/details?id=net.atlassc.shinchven.sharemoments) from Google play store and see for the `view-source` feature which is an intent-filter for URL(ACTION_SEND, text/plain).

 <img align="center" width="300" src="https://github.com/ShinChven/AndroidSyntaxHighlighter/raw/master/screenshot/Screenshot_1583156360.png">